GraemeMalcolm/ai-stuff/instructions/03-image-detection.md

 The **Custom Vision** cognitive service in Microsoft Azure provides a cloud-based solution for creating and publishing custom object detection models.

-## Create a Custom Vision resource
+## Create a Cognitive Services resource

 To use the Custom Vision service, you need an Azure resource that you can use to train a model, and a resource with which you can publish it for applications to use.
 You can use the same resource for each of these tasks, or you can use different resources for each to allocate costs separately provided both resources are created in the same region.
 The resource for either (or both) tasks can be a general **Cognitive Services** resource, or a specific **Custom Vision** resource.
-Use the following instructions to create a new **Custom Vision** resource (or you can use an existing resource if you have one).
+Use the following instructions to create a new **Cognitive Services** resource (or you can use an existing resource if you have one).

-Use the following instructions to create a new **Custom Vision** resource.
+Use the following instructions to create a new **Cognitive Services** resource.

 1. In a new browser tab, open the Azure portal at [https://portal.azure.com](https://portal.azure.com), and sign in using the Microsoft account associated with your Azure subscription.

-2. Select the **&#65291;Create a resource** button, search for *custom vision*, and create a **Custom Vision** resource with the following settings:
+2. Click the **&#65291;Create a resource** button, search for *Cognitive Services*, and create a **Cognitive Services** resource with the following settings:
-    - **Create options**: Both
-    - **Subscription**: *Your Azure subscription*
+    - **Subscription**: *Your Azure subscription*.
-    - **Resource group**: *Create a new resource group with a unique name*
+    - **Resource group**: *Select or create a resource group with a unique name*.
+    - **Region**: *Choose any available region*:
-    - **Name**: *Enter a unique name*
+    - **Name**: *Enter a unique name*.
-    - **Training location**: *Choose any available region*
-    - **Training pricing tier**: Free F0
-    - **Prediction location**: *The same region as the training resource*
-    - **Prediction pricing tier**: Free F0
+    - **Pricing tier**: S0

-    > **Note**: If you already have an F0 custom vision service in your subscription, select **S0** for this one.
+    - **I confirm I have read and understood the notices**: Selected.

-3. Wait for the resources to be created, and note that two Custom Vision resources are provisioned; one for training, and another for prediction.
-You can view these by navigating to the resource group where you created them.
+3. Wait for the resources to be created.
+You can view it by navigating to the resource group where you created it.

 ## Create a Custom Vision project